redlibrarian/redlibrarian.github.io/_posts/2019-11-07-taking-words-seriously.markdown

 board were last month, they are incapable even of recognizing it, let alone understanding it or changing because of it.
-Indeed, free-speech absolutists like Vickery Bowles are able to deny the power of words because the are immune to them - quite literally, words are wasted on them.
+Indeed, free-speech absolutists like Vickery Bowles are able to deny the power of words because they are immune to them - quite literally, words are wasted on them.

 On the political side, the denial of the power of words is bound up with